violetguos/homepage/content/blog/always-negotiate/index.md

 ---
-title: "Why you should always negotiate your salary"
+title: "Why You Should Always Negotiate Your Salary"
 date: "2021-07-23"
 coverImage: "./cover.jpg"
 category: ["interview"]